 OSU blocks e-mail messages that contain a reply-to address that goes to a known phisher.
 If practical, we will also "poison DNS" for links included in phishing e-mails, so that clicking the link will redirect you to a safe page instead.

 If you respond in any way to a phishing e-mail that asks for your username and password, we will disable your account and ask you to reset your password.
-OSU has had several accounts become hacked in the past and these hacked accounts have been used to send hundreds of thousands of spam e-mails to OSU and to the world, causing serious e-mail disruption.
+OSU has had a significant number of accounts become hacked in the past and these hacked accounts have been used to send hundreds of thousands of spam e-mails to OSU and to the world, causing serious e-mail disruption.